ionic-team/capacitor-docs/docs/main/guides/splash-screens-and-icons.md

 slug: /guides/splash-screens-and-icons
 ---

-You can generate splash Screens and Icons for your iOS, Android or Progressive Web Application using the [@capacitor/assets](https://github.com/ionic-team/capacitor-assets) tool.
+You can generate Splash Screens and Icons for your iOS, Android or Progressive Web Application using the [@capacitor/assets](https://github.com/ionic-team/capacitor-assets) tool.

 First, install `@capacitor/assets`: